AdobeaAfia/Homostel/README.md

-HOMOSTEL
+HOMESTEL

 HomestelHub is a web application designed to facilitate hostel and room booking for students.
-The platform aims to provide a seamless and efficient way for students to search, book, and manage their hostel accommodations.
-The app will allow students to browse available hostels, view room details, and make bookings online.
-Additionally, the app will provide features for hostel administrators to manage their inventory, update room availability, and communicate with students
+The platform aims to provide a seamless and efficient way for students to search, book, and manage their hostel and any available converted homes made available for student accommodations.
+The app will allow students to browse available hostels and homes, view room details, and make bookings online.
+Additionally, the app will provide features for hostel and home administrators to manage their inventory, update room availability, and communicate with students

-Task - Full Stack webstack portfolio project(HOMOSTEL) alx_africa
+Task - Full Stack webstack portfolio project(HOMESTEL) alx_africa
 The ALX Holberton Software Engineering programme is a 12-month(70h/week) immersive programme that engages technology enthusiasts and budding software engineers in a variety of programmes across in-demand tech disciplines to prepare them for a global career as a Full-Stack Developer.